mlinnen/my-keezer/readme.md

 ### Current list of goals
 * Turn on/off an LED when the compressor is on/off
-* Display the current temperature of the keezer on an LCD
 * Broadcast current temperature readings via MQTT
 * Broadcast when the compressor turns on/off via MQTT
 * Set the temperature of the keezer via MQTT